Fredriksten: The Northern War (1655–1661)

-At the close of the Northern War Charles X, having negotiated the Treaty of Roskilde in bad faith, invested Copenhagen in August 1658.
+At the close of the Northern War King Charles X Gustav of Sweden, having negotiated the Treaty of Roskilde in bad faith, invested Copenhagen in August 1658.
 Under his orders, in September the new Swedish governor of Bohuslän invaded Norway with 1,500 men and attempted to invade Halden.
 The inhabitants put up a vigorous defense and the Swedish forces retreated back to Bohuslän.

 Five months later in February 1659 the Swedes again attacked.
 Since their first attack, the garrison had been strengthened.
 Under the leadership of Tønne Huitfeldt the Norwegian forces again repulsed the Swedish forces.
 Concurrently, Huitfeldt began construction of fortifications.
 Cretzenstein, later to be renamed Fredriksten, was the citadel of the new fortification system.

 In early January 1660, the Swedish forces attacked Halden for the third time; it was to serve as the base for their advance on Akershus fortress in Christiania.
 Huitfeldt responded to their demand that they surrender, that the 2,100 man garrison would defend Halden to the last man.
 After the attempt to storm the fortifications was unsuccessful, the Swedes prepared a regular siege.
 Under heavy bombardment the inhabitants requested the commandant to surrender, but putting his faith in his garrison, Huitfeldt held out.
 On 22 February 1660 the Swedes again were forced to retreat to Bohuslän.
-There they learned that Charles X had died.
+There they learned that Charles X Gustav had died.

 Peace negotiations were reopened.
 Sweden demanded that Norway vacate all land east of the river Glomma, which was to serve as the new border.
 With the intercession of Hannibal Sehested, a separate Scandinavian treaty was negotiated, the Treaty of Copenhagen (1660), which improved on the terms of the Treaty of Roskilde, returning Trøndelag to Norwegian control.